Ozzie Albies Player Props: Braves vs. Brewers

-The Atlanta Braves, including Ozzie Albies (.135 batting average in his past 10 games), battle starting pitcher Julio Teheran and the Milwaukee Brewers at Truist Park, Saturday at 7:20 PM ET.
+On Sunday, Ozzie Albies (batting .179 in his past 10 games) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Brewers.
+He had two hits (going 2-for-5 with an RBI) in his last game against the Brewers.

 Ozzie Albies Game Info & Props vs. the Brewers